Truth or Scare

 Truth or Scare is an American television series on the Discovery Kids network.
 The show aired from October 25, 2001, to January 1, 2003.
 It was hosted by Michelle Trachtenberg in a style similar to Maila Nurmi as horror host "Vampira" and Cassandra Peterson as horror host "Elvira, Mistress of the Dark."
-The series first aired on Discovery Kids as a part of the network's Scary Saturday Night Sleepover lineup.
+The series first aired on Discovery Channel on October 25, 2001.
 After the series ended, reruns of the show aired on The Hub until October 29, 2012.

 Premise

 In each episode, Trachtenberg appeared as the hostess/narrator telling the stories of famous hauntings and other paranormal phenomena in some sort of spooky goth subculture.
 The show's setting was in a styled library surrounded by props that relate to the episode's theme.
 She usually then said some short line or phrase.
 After that clips of the episode were shown, she then said something along the lines of "Next on Truth or Scare...".
 The show then continued onto Trachtenberg narrating stories about the topic while reenactments performed.
 She then explained some background information about the story.
 In between stories, commercial breaks are held, but before each break Michelle would give an intro to what the next story would be.
 The episodes themselves are actually documentaries that are presented to a younger audience (with most of the footage being intact), the most notable are the castle ghosts episodes which originate from the British documentary miniseries "Castle Ghosts of The British Isles".